Paul Mannweiler

 Paul Steven Mannweiler (born July 20, 1949) is an American politician and attorney who served as a member of the Indiana House of Representatives serving from 1979 to 2001.

 Education

 He received his undergraduate degree from Indiana University Bloomington and Juris Doctor degree from Indiana University, Indianapolis.

 Career

 He served as Speaker of the Indiana House of Representatives from 1986 to 1990 and again from 1994 to 1996.
 He previously served as a political aide to Indiana Governor Otis Bowen.

+From 1999 to 2000, Mannweiler served as president of the National Conference of State Legislatures.